chiahaohsutai/AnimatorSwap/resources/NEW-TEAM-README.md

 There were some challenges with the code.
 We decided to continue with this code and not ask for a new group's code since it did provide us with the basic requirements.
-We detailed what how we implemented the new features in this README, but the program may not run 100% correctly due to the not functional portions of the team's original code.
+We detailed what how we implemented the new features in this README, but the program may not run 100% correctly due to the not functional portions of the provider's original code.

 Here are some of the not functional parts.
 When we tried running the program we encountered a very buggy behavior where the speed